SpencerBlum/readWriteJson/README.md

-# Hello welcome to my json reader and manipulator app!
+# JSON reader and manipulator app!

 ## About
 This application reads different json files that have requests for changes in a spotify json file and adds those chages to a new.json file